halogenandtoast/oath/README.md

 Monban.test_mode!
 ```

-Which will change password encryption to provide plaintext responses instead of using BCrypt.
+Which will change password hashing method to provide plaintext responses instead of using BCrypt.
 This will allow you to write factories using the password_digest field:

 ```ruby
 FactoryGirl.define do